turingschool-examples/legacy_adopt_dont_shop/README.md

 As a visitor
 When I visit an applications show page
 Then I can see the following:
-- Name of the User on the Application
+- Name of the Applicant
-- Full Address of the User on the Application
+- Full Address of the Applicant including street address, city, state, and zip code
 - Description of why the applicant says they'd be a good home for this pet(s)
 - names of all pets that this application is for (all names of pets should be links to their show page)
 - The Application's status, either "In Progress", "Pending", "Accepted", or "Rejected"